makzan/makzan-dot-me/wintersmith/contents/articles/2012-002-host-static-websites-on-heroku/index.md

 Currently, the current website is hosted on Heorku by using the buildpack approach.

-▎Makzan • 娜菲 • 晴
+▋Makzan • 娜菲 • 晴

 [1]: http://heroku.com
 [2]: http://kennethreitz.com/static-sites-on-heroku-cedar.html